westonganger/rails_i18n_manager/README.md

 <a href='https://github.com/westonganger/rails_i18n_manager/actions' target='_blank'><img src="https://github.com/westonganger/rails_i18n_manager/workflows/Tests/badge.svg" style="max-width:100%;" height='21' style='border:0px;height:21px;' border='0' alt="CI Status"></a>

-Web interface to manage i18n translations for your apps to facilitate the editors of your translations.
+Web interface to manage i18n translations helping to facilitate the editors of your translations.
 Provides a low-tech and complete workflow for importing, translating, and exporting your I18n translation files.
-Design to allows you to keep the translation files inside your projects git repository where they should be.
+Designed to allow you to keep the translation files inside your projects git repository where they should be.

 Features: